 You can still access advising and counseling services online via email or by using the drop-in video chat.

-To log-in, go to the Centralia College eTutoring login, enter your student ID.
-The password is Centralia.
+To login, go to the Centralia College eTutoring login, enter your student ID and the password: Centralia.

 All classes are moving to an online or remote format for spring, but you can still get help with your writing from one of the Writing Center’s consultants.
 You can submit your paper or essay to the Writing Center online via the Student Portal.

 In addition, the Writing Center webpage has links to a ton of resources you can use to improve and structure your writing assignments.
 Contact the Writing Center at firstname.lastname@example.org for additional information or questions.

 - Email the instructor of the class to see if they will give you permission to overload the class.

 - Complete the Schedule Change Form (pdf).

 - If the instructor gives you permission, forward the email with the instructor’s permission to email@example.com.
 Attach the completed Schedule Change Form to the email.

 Admissions / Registration / Grades

 In an effort to give students the ability to register online for spring quarter, all students’ quarterly registration codes have been changed to their Global Pin.
 This is now your six-digit birthdate in MMDDYY format unless you have changed your Global Pin.